theonaunheim/surgeo/docs/source/background.rst

 of race given a particular surname (prior probability) and then multiply it by ratio of the population in a particular geograpahical area given that race.
 The result is an updated (posterior) probability of race given both a particular surname and geographic area.
-This is summarized by the following formula.

 For additional detail on how this works, please see `BISG by Example`_.